abdurrahman4127/Mean-kMeans_ICCIT23/README.md

 ## Overview

-This repository contains an implementation of the **Mean-KMeans** clustering algorithm, an enhanced version of the traditional KMeans algorithm.
-Our Mean-KMeans algorithm improves clustering performance by optimizing the iteration process and utilizing in-place mean calculations for cluster assignments, thus resulting in faster convergence.
+This repository contains an implementation of the **Mean-kMeans** clustering algorithm, an enhanced version of the traditional kMeans algorithm.
+Our Mean-kMeans algorithm improves clustering performance by optimizing the iteration process and utilizing in-place mean calculations for cluster assignments, thus resulting in faster convergence.

-## Mean-KMeans Algorithm Details
+## Mean-kMeans Algorithm Details

-Mean-KMeans introduces key enhancements:
+Mean-kMeans introduces key enhancements:

 - **Dynamic Mean Calculation**: Instead of fixed centroids, the algorithm calculates the mean of points currently assigned to each cluster during each iteration.
 - **Optimized Convergence**: By refining the centroid selection and leveraging in-place calculations, the algorithm significantly reduces the number of iterations needed for convergence.